 There’s also a cost of not using the information to manage your business.
 If you don’t have your bookkeeping up to date, you won’t be able to see if you are making a profit or a loss or know where your sales are coming from.
 You also won’t be able to plan out future revenues and make plans to bring in more sales.
 Without a bookkeeper, doing your marketing plan will be tough and so will collecting money owed to you or deciding to hire or deliver a new service.

-Not having a bookkeeper makes it difficult to look at where your money is going or cut back on expenses or planning to save for taxes or an emergency fund.
+Not having a bookkeeper makes it difficult to look at where your money is going or cut back on expenses or plan to save for taxes or an emergency fund.
 You’ll want to know how much you have on hand to plan for cash needed for future investments like a new team member or a new website.
 When you pay attention to your numbers, you can look ahead and plan for emergencies is a stronger position than putting out fires.

 Just taking care of your finances will cause your profits to increase.